martinkearn/Content/Blogs/Integration testing Logic Apps.md

 The code in this article is provided to aid understanding only the GitHub repo should be used for the latest example.

-Using pester with PowerShell is a powerful to integration test Logic Apps and ensuring they are producing the results that are expected.
+Using Pester with PowerShell is a powerful to integration test Logic Apps and ensuring they are producing the results that are expected.

 For more resources: